Allan Dean

 Allan Dean (born April 29, 1938) is an American trumpeter who has spent much of his career working as a chamber music player in the United States.
-Mr. Dean's career is particularly well established in the New York musical scene—primarily because of his long involvement with the New York Brass Quintet.
+His career is particularly well established in the New York musical scene—primarily because of his long involvement with the New York Brass Quintet.
 While in New York City, he was a prolific commercial trumpeter, recording jingles for everything from ABC Nightly News to the Olympics.
 He is also a founding member of Summit Brass, and currently plays with the Saint Louis Brass Quintet.
 His arrangements are often featured on recordings with these ensembles.